 How to Update Direct Deposit Details

 A quick look at the other side of the coin: Let’s say you are receiving funds by direct deposit (perhaps your paycheck or government payments), and realize you need to update your details.
-If you have changed bank accounts — maybe you found a high-interest online savings account you can’t resist — you’ll need to let the entity that is sending you funds know your new info.
-You may be able to do this online for benefits like Social Security payments; otherwise, calling the issuer of the deposit may be another option.
-If it’s your paycheck you’re concerned about, contact your HR department to see the best way to share your new account specifics.
+If you have changed bank accounts — maybe you found a high-yield online savings account you can’t resist — you’ll need to let the entity that is paying you know your new info.
+For benefits like Social Security payments, you may be able to do this online.
+To update your direct deposit information with your employer, contact your company’s HR department to find out what the process is.

 The Takeaway

 The ACH network is a valuable payment processor that consumers and businesses in the U.S. rely on.
 However, situations can arise that may trigger you to want to stop or reverse a payment, such as if you had entered details incorrectly.
-Fortunately, it’s possible to stop ACH payments from your checking account or reverse the ACH payment.
-Then you can notify the others impacted and get your banking transactions back on the right track again.
+Fortunately, it’s possible to stop ACH payments from your checking account or reverse an ACH payment.
+You can then notify the others impacted and get your banking transactions back on the right track again.

 FAQ